Darknova2468/Dungeon-Exploration/PROPOSAL.md

     - Miniboss rooms, introducing earlier draconian variants
   - Labyrinth diversity
     - Small empty rooms in the middle (likely orthogonal)
-    - Cutting out some dead ends (depending on style)
+    - Cutting out some dead ends (depending on style) to control sparseness
 - ~~Save inventory (no more liquidation)~~
 - Fix memory leak (and equivalently the breaking music)
 - Revamped combat mechanics